 It may be a criminal offence for traders (not charities or religious groups) to ignore cold calling signs under the regulations on our sign.

-Buy something when a salesperson calls at your home and the Doorstep Selling Regulations mean you have a seven-day cooling off period on all goods you buy over £35.
+Buy something when a salesperson calls at your home and the Consumer Contracts Regulations mean you have a 14-day cooling off period on all goods you buy over £42.

-If you want to cancel, you're entitled to get any money back, including a deposit, after which you need to return any goods in reasonable condition (although you may need to pay for the return delivery).
+If you want to cancel, you're entitled to get any money back, including a deposit, after which you need to return any goods in reasonable condition within 14 days of your cancellation (although you may need to pay for the return delivery).

 Similar rights are available for buying online or by phone.
 See the Consumer Rights guide.

 Remember, you don't have to let them in.

 Ask to see the salesperson's official ID and find out exactly where they're from.

 Don't sign anything, even if they're only offering a quote.

 A trader must advise you in writing that you can cancel any contract.
 If they don't, they can't hold you to anything in the contract.